React is so confusing it feels like magic. I never know why things are happening.

 Every topic you learn in this course is organized in a logical way that makes each new topic build on the previous one.
 This way you are always learning something new, but it is never overwhelming.

-The second part is all about showing you how this topic works on its own and combined with other topics you have learned.
-This is to help you get familiar with when and how to use this topic in your own projects.
+Next, I show you how this topic works on its own and combined with other topics you have learned so you learn how to use this topic in your own projects.

 I used this course for my foundation in building with React and after a few months of practice I have managed to use all my knowledge to build a professional fully working e-commerce site built using the knowledge I gained from this course.